MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/security-copilot-m365d-script-analysis.md

 - Microsoft Defender XDR
 - Microsoft Defender unified security operations center (SOC) platform

-Through AI-powered investigation capabilities from [Microsoft Copilot for Security](/security-copilot/microsoft-security-copilot) in the Microsoft Defender portal, security teams can speed up their analysis of malicious or suspicious scripts and command lines in PowerShell, batch, and bash.
+Through AI-powered investigation capabilities from [Microsoft Copilot for Security](/security-copilot/microsoft-security-copilot) in the Microsoft Defender portal, security teams can speed up their analysis of malicious or suspicious scripts and command lines in PowerShell, batch, bash, JavaScript, and Python.

 Most complex and sophisticated attacks like [ransomware](/security/ransomware) evade detection through numerous ways, including the use of scripts and PowerShell.
 Moreover, these scripts are often obfuscated, which adds to the complexity of detection and analysis.
 Security operations teams need to quickly analyze scripts to understand capabilities and apply appropriate mitigation, immediately stopping attacks from progressing further within a network.